David Pratt (failed assassin): Personal and business life

-He suffered from epilepsy from an early age and evidence suggests that he was a loner at school.
-Pratt was married twice.
-There is evidence that he suffered from his first serious bout of depression in 1946 after his divorce from Mary Hatrick.
-His second marriage was to Patty van Heijningen.

-In 1954, shortly after the birth of their first child, Pratt claimed to have received a message which he should convey to South Africa.
-He was boarded and diagnosed as suffering from “grandiose delusions of the political saviour type”.
-Pratt was almost constantly in psychiatric treatment.
-His Dutch wife feared for her safety because he threatened her.
-In the beginning of 1958 she left him and returned to The Hague, taking their two children with her.
-He followed her with a gun in his pocket but was apprehended at Amsterdam Airport.
-His condition worsened and he became manic.
-His neurologist, Dr Chesler, urged his sister to have a curator bonis (legal guardian) appointed for him because he could no longer manage his affairs properly.
-He desperately tried to win his wife back.
-When that failed, he attempted to kidnap his little daughter during a ski holiday.
-As he became more desperate about his marital problems, Pratt tried to commit suicide on three occasions.
-It appears that Pratt’s paranoid condition was reinforced by the escalation of the political conflict after the Sharpeville massacre.
+Pratt later explained why he tried to kill Verwoerd:"The feeling became very strong that someone in this country must do something about it, and it better bloody well be me, feeling as I do about it."

 Assassination attempt

-On 9 April 1960, Pratt shot South African Prime Minister Hendrik Verwoerd twice, at point blank range, with a .22 pistol.
-Verwoerd, who had been opening the Union Exposition in Milner Park, Johannesburg, was rushed to hospital, and within two months had made a complete recovery.
+On 9 April 1960, South African Prime Minister Hendrik Verwoerd had opened the Union Exposition in Milner Park, Johannesburg.
+He had finished viewing the livestock judging in the arena and returned to the VIP pavilion.
+Pratt got close to him, called out Verwoerd's name and shot him twice, at point blank range, with a .22 pistol, once in the cheek while his second shot, it was claimed by Pratt in court, was due to Lieutenant Colonel Geoffrey Marchant Harrison, the president of the Witwatersrand Agricultural Union, grabbing his hand and he shot Verwoerd in the ear.
+Verwoerd was rushed to hospital, and within two months had made a complete recovery.
 Pratt was arrested at the scene and taken to the Marshall Square police station, and then to the Forensic Medical Laboratory.

+Police investigation

+After a police investigation, they concluded no political group or other persons were involved in the assassination attempt.

+Court case

-He appeared for a preliminary hearing in the Johannesburg Magistrates' Court on 20 and 21 July 1960, once it was clear that the Verwoerd's injuries were not fatal.
+He appeared for a preliminary hearing in the Johannesburg Magistrates' Court on 20 and 21 July 1960, once it was clear that Verwoerd's injuries were not fatal.
+He was represented by Issie Maisel and Pratt would not allow his personal psychiatric records to be presented.

+Susan Pratt, his daughter, sent an ex parte application to court in September 1960 before the court case began requesting it appoint a curator ad litem for her father as he could not give proper instruction to his lawyers and in doing so his personal medical records became court knowledge.
+Advocate William McEwan was appointed as his curator.

+The trial began September 12, 1960 with Maisels asking court that Pratt should be declared criminally insane, due to epilepsy, based on the law at the time, the Mental Disorders Act, 1916.
+The prosecutor declared he would not oppose.

 Pratt claimed he had been shooting 'the epitome of apartheid'.
 The court accepted the medical reports submitted to it by five psychiatrists, all of which confirmed that Pratt lacked legal capacity and could not be held criminally liable for having shot the prime minister.
-On 26 September 1960, he was committed to a mental hospital in Bloemfontein.
+On 26 September 1960, he was committed to Oranje Hospital, a mental hospital in Bloemfontein.

 Before and after Pratt's court hearing, friends stated that he was perfectly sane.
 His defence team believed the only way to ensure a lighter punishment was to plead insanity.
 In his court hearing Pratt declared: "South Africa has to throw off the slimy snake apartheid which is gripping its throat."